aattola/aattola/README.md

 # Hi there 👋

-Tthis is still in the works 🏗🧰🔨
+This is still in the works 🏗🧰🔨